oliviawestmacottssw/SSW.Rules.Content/categories/application-lifecycle-management-alm/rules-to-better-tfs-2012-migration.md

 - does-your-user-account-have-sql-server-system-administrator-privileges-in-sql-server

 ---

-​Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.
+Since 1990, SSW has supported the developer community by publishing all our best practices and rules for everyone to see.

-If you still need help, visit [Application Lifecycle Management](http&#58;//www.ssw.com.au/ssw/Consulting/ALM.aspx) [​](http&#58;//www.ssw.com.au/ssw/Consulting/Default.aspx)and book in a consultant.
+If you still need help, visit [Application Lifecycle Management](http&#58;//www.ssw.com.au/ssw/Consulting/ALM.aspx) and book in a consultant.

-​Upgrading Team Foundation Server can be a daunting task.
+Upgrading Team Foundation Server can be a daunting task.
 Be assured that things have become easier and if you follow this guide, it will minimize your downtime.

 In this page we will look at upgrading an existing TFS 2010 server to a new TFS 2012 server.
 In this walkthrough, we assume you are currently using a single server configuration, but might want to separate your SQL Server from your TFS server.
 We also assume you have a DNS entry setup for external access at tfs.northwind.com.